-The core from the 4.8-in [12.2 cm] diameter boreholes will be preserved in plastic to prevent dry out and will be documented generally following established WIPP core logging procedures, but nuclear quality assurance (NQA) level-1 quality documentation or procedures are not required for this test.
-The core will be labeled and put into standard core boxes.
-The boxed core will be driven to SNL in Albuquerque, where it will be shipped to National Energy Technology Laboratory (NETL) for X-ray CT imaging, optical photography, surface elemental X-ray fluorescence (XRF) surface mapping, P-wave velocity and magnetic susceptibility profiling, and overall documentation.
-Core will be returned to SNL after testing.
-Core tests will help constrain the hydrological and mechanical stratigraphy encountered.
+The core from the 4.8-in [12.2 cm] diameter boreholes was preserved in plastic bags to prevent dry out and was documented following established WIPP core logging procedures, but nuclear quality assurance (NQA) level-1 quality documentation or procedures are not required for this test.
+The core was crated and shipped to National Energy Technology Laboratory (NETL) for X-ray CT imaging (Figure 11), optical photography (Figure 12), surface elemental X-ray fluorescence (XRF) surface mapping, P-wave velocity and magnetic susceptibility profiling, and overall documentation.